Nuclear and Hybrid Equations of State in Light of the Low-Mass Compact Star in HESS J1731-347: Hybrid Equations of State

 \section{Hybrid Equations of State}

-In this section, we show that augmenting the nuclear EOS with a first-order phase transition to quark matter allows us to accommodate all astrophysical constraints at the $68\,\%$ credibility level.
+In this section, we show that a soft, low-density nuclear EOS combined with a phase transition to a stiffer phase, e.g., quark matter, allows us to accommodate all astrophysical constraints at the $68\,\%$ credibility level.
+By augmenting the nuclear EOS with a low-density first-order phase transition to a quark matter EOS, we can circumvent a potential softening of the EOS due to hyperonic degrees of freedom because the quark matter phase sets in before a significant hyperon fraction builds up \cite{Bednarek:2011gd}.
 The mass-radius curve then contains a branch of hybrid stars with an inner core of quark matter and an outer core consisting of ordinary nuclear matter.

-To construct the hybrid EOS we use the constant speed of sound (CSS) model developed in Ref.~\cite{Alford:2013aca}.
-We use this model to attach an EOS with a constant speed of sound to a nuclear EOS in a thermodynamically consistent way, i.e.~we demand that pressure and baryon chemical potential vary smoothly across the phase transition and that the baryon density is a monotonically increasing function with respect to the baryon chemical potential.
-The energy density as a function of the pressure (i.e.~the EOS) is given by
+To construct a hybrid EOS we use the constant speed of sound (CSS) model developed in Ref.~\cite{Alford:2013aca}.
+We use this model to attach an EOS with a constant speed of sound to a nuclear EOS in a thermodynamically consistent way, i.e.,~we demand that pressure and baryon chemical potential vary smoothly across the phase transition and that the baryon density is a monotonically increasing function with respect to the baryon chemical potential.
+The energy density as a function of the pressure (i.e.,~the EOS) is given by

 where $\varepsilon_{\rm NM}(P)$ is the nuclear EOS.
-This EOS has three independent parameters, the transition pressure $\ptrans$ where the quark matter phase becomes energetically preferred, the jump in the energy density $\Delta\varepsilon$ which determines the strength of the first order phase transition and the (constant) speed of sound in the quark matter $c_{\rm QM}$, which determines the stiffness of the quark part of the EOS.
-Although there are more sophisticated approaches to hybrid EOSs (see e.g.~\cite{Ranea-Sandoval:2015ldr,Fraga:2022yls}), our simple approach allows us to easily examine the parameter space and show how hybrid models can accommodate the low mass and radius measurement of the compact object in HESS J1731-347.
+This EOS has three independent parameters: 1) the transition pressure $\ptrans$ where the quark matter phase becomes energetically preferred, 2) the jump in the energy density $\Delta\varepsilon$ which determines the strength of the first order phase transition, and 3) the constant speed of sound in the quark matter phase $c_{\rm QM}$, which determines the stiffness of the quark matter part of the EOS.The assumption of a (roughly) constant speed of sound is supported by perturbative QCD and NJL-model-based calculations presented in Refs.~\cite{Agrawal:2010er, Kurkela:2010yk,Bonanno:2011ch,Lastowiecki:2011hh,Zdunik:2012dj}.
+Although there are more sophisticated approaches to hybrid EOSs (see e.g.,~\cite{Ranea-Sandoval:2015ldr,Fraga:2022yls}), our simple approach allows us to easily examine the parameter space and show how hybrid models can accommodate the low mass and radius measurement of the compact object in HESS J1731-347.